Exadra37/elixir-phoenix-360-web-apps/WHITE_PAPER.md

 Also, the data for each of the three 360 web apps is always kept in sync because the server handling the requests for `app.tld/links` is the exact same one that handles the requests for `links.tld`, and the same applies for `app.tld/notes` and `notes.tld`.

+Nothing better then putting this example in practice, and for that you want to follow the [Try it Out](/TRY_IT_OUT.md) guide.

 [Home](/README.md)